avishipoddar7/basics-of-c-if-else-switch-case-/README.md

-Of course, here is a more concise README.md file explaining the code.

 C++ Basic Control Flow Programs
 This repository contains a collection of simple C++ programs that demonstrate fundamental control flow statements like if-else and switch-case.